yangfan111/EntityComponentSystemSamples/Documentation/content/ecs_concepts.md

 See: [EntityCommandBuffer in detail](ecs_in_detail.md#entitycommandbuffer)

 ### Barrier
-A type of ComponentSystem, which provides an EntityCommandBuffer. i.e. A specific (synchronization) point in the frame where that EntityCommandBuffer will be resolved.
+**A type of ComponentSystem, which provides an EntityCommandBuffer**. i.e. A specific (synchronization) point in the frame where that EntityCommandBuffer will be resolved.

 See: [Barrier in detail](ecs_in_detail.md#barrier)